bookofproofs/bookofproofs.github.io/_sources/history/20th-century/kaprekar.md

 * This prize was awarded for the best original mathematics produced by a student and it is certainly fitting that Kaprekar won this prize as he always showed great originality in the number theoretic questions he thought up.
 * He graduated with a B.Sc. from the College in 1929 and in the same year he was appointed as a school teacher of mathematics in Devlali, a town very close to Nashik which is about 100 km due east of Dahanu, the town of his birth.
 * He spent his whole career teaching in Devlali until he retired at the age of 58 in 1962.
-* The fascination for numbers which Kaprekar had as a child continued throughout his life.
 * He was a good school teacher, using his own love of numbers to motivate his pupils, and was often invited to speak at local colleges about his unique methods.
 * The same is the case with me in so far as numbers are concerned.
 * Many Indian mathematicians laughed at Kaprekar's number theoretic ideas thinking them to be trivial and unimportant.